 – The Ohio State University – East Asian Studies Center (NCTA-Ohio seminar coordinating site)

-– Indiana University – East Asian Studies Center (NCTA National coordinating site)
+– University of Pittsburgh – East Asian Studies Center (NCTA National coordinating site)